clux/shipcat/doc/extending.md

 ```

 ## 5. Autocomplete
 Try to extend the various arrays in `shipcat.complete.sh` with your new subcommand if you can grok it.
 Otherwise, don't worry, it's not essential.
+This is becoming more automatic with clap 3.

 ## 6. Bump the version
-Bump a minor in all three Cargo.toml files.
+Bump a minor in all three `Cargo.toml` files.
 The versions all stay in sync.
+This should be done with `./scripts/bump_version.sh OLDVER NEWVER` using semver versions.

 ## 7. Code review
 If everyone's happy in code review, then, after merge there will be a new version of `shipcat` available.